burnsr77/burnsr77.github.io/cv/index.md

 2003-2006 Assistant: Dr. Bruce Davis, producing an online atlas of the South Pacific using ArcScan and ArcIMS.

+2006 GIS Intern: City of Berea, KY.
+Supervised by Paul Schraeder.

 2005 Independent study in Viet Nam.
 Used MapInfo and ArcMap to map bookstores in Ho Chi Minh City.
 I combined this with 30 interviews, delving into bookstores' cultural significance to Viet Nam.

 2005 Senior thesis, expanding on the independent study, but focusing on how cultural globalization is affecting the influence of bookstores in Viet Nam.
 Presented at EKU in December, 2005.